 Peel away the excess vinyl from your image.
 Be careful as you “weed” the Mickey image that you don’t pull off the wrong part of the design.

 Cut the iron on to size.
-The first backpack I made, I didn’t cut it down and ended up ironing vinyl onto my zipper.
+In the first backpack I made, I didn’t cut it down and ended up ironing vinyl onto my zipper.
 I learned after that to make sure the “plastic” piece of the iron-on fits just right on the top portion of the backpack.
-If you’re making the unicorn bag, you’ll have some unicorns left over to add to other projects.
+If you make the unicorn bag, you’ll have some unicorns left over to add to other projects.

 How to use your Cricut EasyPress